thriveweb/sailing-paradise/content/pages/home.md

 featuredVideo: 'https://www.youtube.com/watch?v=vr0qNXmkUJ8&t=62s'
 featuredSlider:
   - buttonUrl: cruises
-    description: 'A 2 hour sailing cruise through the beautiful Gold Coast Broadwater. '
-    title: Sails & Sights Cruise
-  - buttonUrl: cruises
-    description: >-
-      3 hour afternoon cruise with an Island stopover for exciting beach games and water activities.
-    title: Island Adventure Cruise
-  - buttonUrl: cruises
     description: 2 hour sunset cruise
     title: Sunset & City Lights
   - buttonUrl: cruises
-    description: For any ocassion.
+    description: For any occasion.
 From 3 hours to a full day.
 BYO or fully catered.
     title: Private Skippered Boat Hire
   - buttonUrl: Hens
     description: >-
       We are the hens party specialists.
 Let us create a truly special event for you and your friends.
     title: Gold Coast Hens Party
+  - buttonUrl: cruises
+    description: >-
+      3 hour afternoon cruise with an Island stopover, light lunch and a range of fun activities.
+    title: Island Adventure Cruise
 featuredBanner:
   buttonTitle: Discover More
   buttonUrl: contact